 Records must be kept for two years from the date on which they were made.
 There is no requirement to keep records in relation to rest breaks and rest periods.

 The Regulations do not specify what format records have to take.
-Guidance published by the Health and Safety Executive states that employers don’t necessarily have to create records specifically for the purposes of showing compliance with the Working Time Regulations.
-It may, therefore, be possible to use existing records maintained for other purposes such as pay and vacations, for further information on thus category check the website on vacation pay benefits.
+Guidance published by the Health and Safety Executive states that employers don’t necessarily have to create records specifically for the purposes of showing compliance with the Regulations.
+It may, therefore, be possible to use existing records maintained for other purposes such as pay.

 There is also an obligation to keep up-to-date records of all workers who have signed agreements opting-out of the 48-hour maximum working week.
 This could be a list of the relevant workers’ names together with copies of the signed opt-out agreements.
 There is, however, no need to keep records of the hours actually worked by these workers.